 Whether your credit card debt is $1,000, or $20,000 or even higher, hope is not lost.
 There are ways to address the issue.
 Be diligent, be aware, review your credit and get some professional advice.
 You can start working toward paying off $20,000 in credit card debt by developing a battle plan that includes using consolidation options, cutting back in other areas of your budget, earning more money, and maybe even moving to a smaller place.

 There are specific eligibility requirements you must meet to qualify for loan forgiveness or receive help with repayment.
-Loan forgiveness means you don’t have to pay back some or all your loan.
+Loan forgiveness means you don’t have to pay back some or all of your loan.

 On average, Americans carry $5,315 in credit card debt.

 Understand your monthly living expenses and set a goal for how many months you want to be able to cover with your emergency fund.
 Then, decide what portion of your savings should go toward your emergency fund or savings account, and what you want to invest elsewhere.
 Don’t use your emergency fund for non-emergencies.